 If those don’t appeal to you – no sweat, there are heaps of other options available!
 Prices below are a rough estimate only:

-- Timber – This is an affordable way to spice up your pool space, with treated pine paling just $75 to $120 per metre.
+- Timber pool fencing – This is a somewhat affordable way to spice up your pool space, with treated pine paling costing between $200 to $250 per linear metre.
 But it needs to be treated and maintained a lot more than other materials.

-- PVC – Also known as vinyl, this fencing is strong and once set up, requires zero maintenance.
-Get the classic white-picket fence look for just $50 to $65 per metre.
+- PVC pool fencing – Also known as vinyl, this fencing is strong and once set up, requires zero maintenance.
+Get the classic white-picket fence look for under $100 per linear metre.

 Whether you choose to pay for installation or have a crack setting up a fence yourself, before you sit back to admire, you need to make sure that the gate is perfectly secure and safe.
-Take a look at these regulations stated by the NSW pool safety:
+According to NSW pool safety:

 - Gates need to be self-closing from any position.